 If you had previously installed older versions of any Adobe application you will have the option to update or uninstall them.

-If you require an older version of an application you can find a list of available versions by selecting the down arrow to the right of install, and then selecting other versions.
+If you require an older version of an application you can find a list of available versions by selecting the dot icon to the right of install, and then selecting other versions.

 Need more help?